sanchezg/movider/README.md

 # movider
-An API to serve providers data and functions
+An API to serve providers data and functions.

 ## Introduction